mogui/MDWamp/README.md

 MDWamp is made of a main class `MDWamp` that does all the work, it makes connection to the server and expose methods to publish an receive events to and from a topic, and to call Rempte Procedure.

 To instantiate it you must specify a transport (since WAMP can support different transports) in accord to the server you're connecting to.

 Now WebSocket is the only supported transport (raw socket is on the way).

-Note that the object `MDWamp` must be a retained property or ARC will get rid of it ahead of time.
+*Note that the object `MDWamp` must be a retained property or ARC will get rid of it ahead of time.*

-You start a connection initing an MDWamp object, and by setting some features like auto reconnect:
+You start a connection initiating an MDWamp object:

 	// You can specify a particular protocol version to use like kMDWampVersion2JSON, kMDWampVersion2Msgpack or use default MDWampTransportWebSocket *websocket = [[MDWampTransportWebSocket alloc] initWithServer:[NSURL URLWithString:@"ws://localhost:8080/ws"] protocolVersions:@[kMDWampVersion2]];